March 2008 Archives

 Health and the Environment: The Public's Standing

 You'd think Johnson wouldn't even mention to Congress rewriting the Clean Air Act, given the spotlight on the EPA's recent record on the environment and the vocal admonition of members like Senator Boxer (D-CA).
 But Congress, though recently vocal against the EPA's refusal to move on environmental laws, has at times acquiesced eagerly to business deregulation and cost benefit guided rulemaking.
-Thus the current ease and confidence of Dudley in thwarting the goals of the EPA.
+Thus, the current ease and confidence of Dudley in thwarting the goals of the EPA.
 Congress of course touts progress on all fronts, business, environment, and health, but business generally comes out the biggest winner.

-Our intent is not to focus entirely on Susan Dudley, anymore that it is to focus on Stephen Johnson, or George Bush.
-They're all accomplices to a larger agenda which seems outmoded and outdated, and needs to be "overhauled" and "modernized".
-We are not in competition with Soviet ideology, capitalism is not even ascendant, it's dominant -- so arguments in last year's OMB report to Congress about regulations on Clean Air and Water being nigh to Communism are absurd.
-We live in a time when kids can't play outdoors because of smog, when business pollutes with abandon then screams about a rule that says mildly, please don't pour oil into streams, and when the UN warns monthly about climate change and rising seas.
-This is the state of our nation today.
-This administration's decades old way of thinking deserves only to be encased in Plexiglas in a museum (perhaps the Smithsonian if the Republicans have donated enough for a display).
+Our intent is not to focus entirely on Susan Dudley, anymore than it is to focus on Stephen Johnson, or George W. Bush.
+They're all accomplices to a larger agenda which seems outmoded and outdated, that needs to be "overhauled" and "modernized".
+We are not in competition with Soviet ideology, capitalism is not merely ascendant, it's dominant -- so arguments in last year's OMB report to Congress about regulations on Clean Air and Water being nigh to Communism are absurd.

-We live in a time when business calls the shots in Congress, in the White House and in the Judiciary and we should all wake up.
-Yet voters still respond to "red phone" imagery with a knowing nod and utter naivete.
-We are the traitorous monsters in our midst.
 When the phone rings -- red, blue, yellow or green -- in the White House, in your Congressperson's office, or at the court house, it's not some nameless international threat, but an American industry whose TV advertisements you hum to and whose brand you endorse, and the person on the other end is calling to murmur in the lawmaker's ear about less regulation.
-One hand of the caller is slipping dollars into the decisionmaker's pockets while the other waves fanatically to citizens about the economic doom of Clean Air and Clean Water, about the unemployment that will follow, and balance sheets that will run red.
+One hand of the caller is slipping dollars into the decision-maker's pockets while the other waves fanatically to citizens about the economic doom of Clean Air and Clean Water, about the unemployment that will follow, and balance sheets that will run red.
 That's what happens when the red phone rings in the White House in 2008.
 Let's get real.

 -------------------------------------------